-- Participants must have the following work experience: (a) past employment in one half-hour or hour staff writing position under WGA jurisdiction; and (b) EITHER one produced, credited television script OR one pilot teleplay written or sold under WGA jurisdiction in a half-hour or hour format.
+- Participants must have the following work experience: (a) past employment in half-hour or hour staff writing position under WGA jurisdiction with EITHER one produced, credited television script OR one pilot teleplay written or sold under WGA jurisdiction in a half-hour or hour format.

 - Participants must submit one piece of literary material: (a) one spec script for a series that currently has episodes in first run (on network or cable); OR (b) one spec pilot script.
 NOTE: (1) Episodic scripts written while on staff or as a freelance writer for a television series are not eligible for consideration.
 (2) Participants may not submit spec scripts that have been sold or are currently optioned to any company.